vmware-tanzu/tanzu-application-platform-reference-service-packages/docs/ci/index.md

 Continuous integration practices help reduce time-consuming activities as well as human errors, by defining some standards and automating operations, such as builds and tests.

-In order to maintain a clean and working main branch that can be a trusted source of code and documentation, any change to its content should be made only via pull requests (PR).
+To maintain a clean and working main branch that can be a trusted source of code and documentation, we make changes exclusively via a pull request(PR).

-In fact, the PR-related events can trigger workflows to run some repetitive tasks that can be automated, i.e. tests, thus reducing the toil on code maintainers.
+The PR-related events trigger workflows to run repetitive tasks that can are automated, such as tests, thus reducing the toil on code maintainers.

 This repository features a few GitHub Actions workflows to handle different components, such as: